GAumala/blog/static/posts/2019-01-22-continuous-integration-with-circle-ci.md

 2. Restore the cache.
 3. Run steps that generate things that should be cached.
 In this case the steps
    are:
-    - Compile the static site generator.
+    - Download & compile the static site generator's dependencies.
-    - Compile the Scotty server.
+    - Download & compile the Scotty server's dependencies.
     - Pull npm dependencies used in the frontend.
 4. Store outputs in the cache.
 I just have to specify the paths that should be saved and on the next build they will be added to the container when